nvpro-samples/nvpro_core/nvvk/README.md

 resource handle as well as the allocator system's handle.

-This utility class wraps the usage of **nvvk::DeviceMemoryAllocator** as well as **nvvk::StagingMemoryManager** to have a simpler interface for handling resources with content uploads.
+This utility class wraps the usage of **nvvk::DeviceMemoryAllocator** as well as **nvvk::StagingMemoryManagerDma** to have a simpler interface for handling resources with content uploads.

 > Note: These classes are foremost to showcase principle components that